 Ultimately, the exclusivity clause in talent agency noncompete agreements can have far-reaching consequences for the talent, limiting their artistic freedom and professional autonomy.

 Freelance creatives, who rely on their skills and ingenuity to succeed, are particularly vulnerable to the restrictive nature of noncompete agreements.
-By limiting their ability to work with certain clients or projects, these agreements can stifle creative freedom and hinder career growth.
-In addition, the threat of unfair competition concerns and career limitation risks can have a profound impact on the livelihoods of freelance creatives.
+By limiting their ability to work with certain clients or projects, these agreements can constrain creative freedom and hinder career growth.
+The threat of unfair competition concerns and career limitation risks can have a profound impact on the livelihoods of freelance creatives.

 Creative Freedom Constraints